pagallagher/computer-setup/README.md

 ## Tweaks

 The goal here is to limit the amout of logging that goes on because by default it's a bit excessive.
+I know systemd can be a controversial topic in some circles.
+If you don't have a systemd system, skip to the logging section.
 ```
 #systemd cleanup
 sudo journalctl --vacuum-size=50M